SPOT: An Annotated French Corpus and Benchmark for Detecting Critical Interventions in Online Conversations: Introduction

-To address this gap, we introduce and operationalize the sociological notion of a \emph{stopping point} \citep{berriche2025tu}: ordinary critical interventions that mark hesitation, resistance, or create a pause or shift in an online conversation without necessarily resolving the factual status of the contested content.
+To address this gap, we introduce and operationalize the sociological notion of a \emph{stopping point} \citep{berriche:tel-05409923}: an ordinary critical intervention that marks hesitation, resistance, or creates a pause or shift in an online conversation without necessarily resolving the factual status of the contested content.
 Examples range from skeptical prompts (\textit{“Is this true?”}) and dismissive asides (\textit{“You’re talking nonsense”}) to terse denunciations (\textit{“Report”}) or corrective replies with links, and can also take ironic forms (\textit{“When pigs fly”}, \textit{“Yeah, and I’m the Queen of England”}).
 Crucially, stopping points are defined by their \textit{conversational function}—momentarily halting or redirecting the flow of interaction—rather than by tone, polarity, or factual accuracy, making them particularly challenging for both annotation and automatic detection.
-Indeed, as illustrated by Figure \ref{fig:stop}, lexical cues alone are not sufficient to spot stopping points.
-Although the first two comments (\textit{“This is completely absurd!”}, \textit{“This is ridiculous”}) appear to be critical in tone, they take the post at face value.
-They thus express agreement rather than challenge or redirection and should be annotated as non–stopping points.
-In contrast, the third comment (\textit{“Attention everyone: did you know that it’s now possible to report false information on Facebook?”}) reframes the discussion as a moderation issue and invites collective action.
-As such, it qualifies as a stopping point.
-In Figure~\ref{fig:replies}, the third reply (\textit{“There will also be women’s bust sizes and men’s penis lengths!!”}) — responding to the first comment in Figure~\ref{fig:stop} — functions differently from a straightforward rebuttal but still serves as a stopping point.
-Lacking explicit critical markers, it uses irony and hyperbole to recast the original claim as an absurd slippery-slope caricature.
-This performative reframing contrasts with goal-directed interventions like social correction or counterspeech, which typically provide evidence, sources, or reasoned arguments to correct misinformation or combat hate speech.
+Indeed, as illustrated by Figure \ref{fig:stop}, lexical cues alone are not sufficient to identify stopping points.
+Although the first two comments (\textit{“This is completely absurd!”}, \textit{“This is ridiculous”}) appear critical in tone, they take the post at face value.
+They therefore express agreement rather than challenge or redirection and should be annotated as non–stopping points.
+In contrast, the third comment (\textit{“Attention everyone: did you know that it’s now possible to report false information on Facebook?”}) reframes the discussion as a moderation issue and invites collective action, thus qualifying as a stopping point.
+In Figure~\ref{fig:replies}, the third reply (\textit{“There will also be women’s bust sizes and men’s penis lengths!!”}), replying to the first comment in Figure~\ref{fig:stop}, differs from a straightforward rebuttal but still serves as a stopping point.
+Without explicit critical markers, it uses irony and hyperbole to recast the original claim as an absurd slippery-slope caricature.
+This performative reframing contrasts with goal-directed interventions like social correction or counterspeech, which typically provide evidence or reasoned arguments to counter misinformation or hate speech.
+Together, these examples underscore that reliably annotating and detecting stopping points requires contextual understanding of the broader discussion, rather than sole reliance on lexical cues from isolated comments.